mathie/nanowrimo/_drafts/puppet.md

 mechanism to update the configuration of systems while they're running.
 Right now, in the narrative, we're back to manual configuration.

-When we decide that we need to change the nginx configuration on all the application servers -- due to some new knowledge, or an update to the application we're serving, or to mitigate a security vulnerability -- it's back to applying it by hand.
-Either ssh'ing in to each relevant host (let's hope we didn't forget one!) and manually changing the configuration files or, if we're able to, copying the new configuration file to each host.
+When we decide that we need to change the Nginx configuration on all the application servers -- due to some new knowledge, or an update to the application we're serving, or to mitigate a security vulnerability -- it's back to applying it by hand.
+Either ssh-ing in to each relevant host (let's hope we didn't forget one!) and manually changing the configuration files or, if we're able to, copying the new configuration file to each host.
 Oh, and restarting the necessary services (or reloading their configuration files, in some